omundy/learn-computers/topics/command-line-crash-course.md

 6 | `echo "hello world" > hello.txt` | Write some text in the new file
 7 | `cat hello.txt` | View contents of new file (as in "con[cat](https://en.wikipedia.org/wiki/Cat_(Unix)enate"))
 8 | `ping -c 5 davidson.edu` | A [networking utility](https://en.wikipedia.org/wiki/Ping_(networking_utility)) to check the connection to any website.
-9 |   | [Find](https://www.codecademy.com/articles/command-line-commands) the command to list files with their modified date.
+9 |   | [Search for](https://www.codecademy.com/articles/command-line-commands) the command to list files with their modified date.
-10 |   | [Find](https://learn.co/lessons/bash-navigation-osx) the command to open the current folder in your Finder / Windows.
+10 |   | [Search for](https://learn.co/lessons/bash-navigation-osx) the command to open the current folder in your Finder / Windows.